Round robin bet explained

 Even if you’ve had the round robin bet explained to you, working out the details of your selections can prove to be a little tricky – especially if you’re new to betting in this way.
-Using a round robin calculator excel can be a big help when it comes to making the best possible selections.
+Using a round robin calculator can be a big help when it comes to making the best possible selections.
 These are easy to use, even for the inexperienced – and should help you to make a smart bet quickly.

 2. Get a bonus

 If you’ve ever placed any kind of bet before, you’ll know just how valuable a sports betting bonus can be.
 All of the best online bookmakers offer generous bonuses, especially for new members.
 If you’re placing a round robin bet, it makes sense to have as much cash to play with as possible.
 Taking advantage of a decent bonus means that you can bet with double or even triple your original deposit – and potentially win more too.

 Ideally, you should only do round robin betting on sports with which you are already familiar.
 The more knowledge and experience you have of the games and the teams, the more accurate your predictions will be.

 Have a look at the bonuses and odds available for round robin betting, and read about other bettors’ experiences of particular bookmakers.
 If you’re not sure where to start, check out our guide to the best bookmakers for placing these kinds of bets – we’ve done the research for you, so all you need to do is decide to get started.

 How to select the best bookmaker for round robin bets